mila-iqia/ptera/docs/guide.rst

 Overriding values
 ~~~~~~~~~~~~~~~~~

-Ptera's probes are able to override the values of the variables being probed (unless the probe is total; nonlocal variables are also not overridable).
+Using ``overridable=True``, Ptera's probes are able to override the values of the variables being probed (unless the probe is total; nonlocal variables are also not overridable).
 For example:

 .. code-block:: python